Resource Center

 Schedule a free consultation

-When it comes to meal and rest break laws, Colorado is known as one of the most employee-friendly states in the US, similar to California, Kentucky, Minnesota, Nevada, Oregon, Vermont, and Washington.
+When it comes to meal and rest break laws, Colorado is one of the most employee friendly states in the US.
+Since Federal law does not require employers to provide meal or rest breaks, each state determines their own regulations.

-Colorado labor laws require employers to grant workers paid rest and "bona fide" meal break periods during a workday.
+Colorado’s labor laws require employers to grant workers paid rest and "bona fide" meal break periods during their workday.

-These regulations apply to employees and employers covered by the Colorado Overtime and Minimum Pay Standards Order, also known as the "COMPS Order #38."
-The same rules apply to minor employees.
+These regulations apply to employees and employers covered by the Colorado Overtime and Minimum Pay Standards Order, also known as "COMPS Order #38."
+These rules also apply to minor employees.

-PRO TIP: COMPS Order #38 covers all Colorado employees working for the state public sector and private employers unless they're outlined explicitly as the exemption by the Order, such as certain administrative and professional employees, salaried executives or supervisors, and outside salespersons , etc. You can learn more about these exemptions in Rule 2. of this document.
+PRO TIP: COMPS Order #38 applies to all employees in Colorado that work in the state’s public sector as well as private employers, unless outlined explicitly as exempt by the Order, such as certain administrative and professional employees, salaried executives or supervisors, and outside salespersons , etc. You can learn more about these exemptions in Rule 2. of this document.

-Following the Colorado Department of Labor and Employment, employers must ensure that meal and rest breaks are available, keep daily records of all time worked by each employee, and provide employees pay statements that include total hours worked in the pay period.
+According to the Colorado Department of Labor and Employment, employers must provide time for scheduled meal and rest breaks, keep daily records of an employee’s work hours, and issue employee pay statements that include total hours worked in the pay period.

 timeero timesheet admin view

-Timeero lets you keep accurate records of employees time, breaks and mileage.
+Timeero keeps accurate records of employee time and mileage.

-Still, if the nature of the job doesn't let the employees be relieved of work duties during a lunch break, employers may provide a fully paid on-duty meal period.
+If the nature of a job doesn't allow employees to be relieved of work duties during their lunch break, employers may provide a fully paid on-duty meal period.

-During an on-duty meal period, employees shall be able to fully consume a meal of choice on the job without losing any time or compensation for this work period.
+Employees given an on-duty meal period should be able to eat a full meal on the job without incurring lost time or compensation.

-According to the Raven Corp, DLSS Case Hearing Officer Decision from 2018, Colorado employees can also leave the premises during unpaid meal breaks.
+According to the Raven Corp, DLSS Case Hearing Officer Decision in 2018, Colorado employees can also leave the premises during unpaid meal breaks.

-PRO TIP: Even though Colorado Wage Act's meal period provisions do not explicitly state this, the phrases "uninterrupted," "duty-free," "completely relieved of all duties," and "permitted to pursue personal activities" have plain and ordinary meanings implying that an employee should be free to leave the job site or be compensated for time.
+PRO TIP: Although Colorado Wage Act meal period provisions do not explicitly state this, the phrases "uninterrupted," "duty-free," "completely relieved of all duties," and "permitted to pursue personal activities" imply that an employee should be free to leave the job site or receive compensation.

-Compared to California Breaks Law, which is the most stringent, Colorado doesn't set strict requirements when meal breaks can be used, as long as they don't occur during the first and the last working hours.
+Compared to California’s Break Laws, which are the most stringent, Colorado doesn't set strict requirements stating when meal breaks can be taken, as long as they don't occur during the first or last working hours.

-Moreover, unlike California's provision of a meal premium (an additional hour of pay for a skipped or non-compliant meal or rest break), Colorado's meal break penalty is not mentioned.
+Unlike California's meal premium (an additional hour of pay for a skipped or non-compliant meal or rest break), Colorado does not mention a meal break penalty.

-If an employee skips their break or uses it non-compliantly, the employer must compensate all their unpaid break time.
+If an employee skips their break or takes it non-compliantly, the employer must compensate for all their unpaid break time.

-Colorado break laws also include a provision that allows employers to provide meals and deduct the cost from employees' wages.
-Still, there are strict rules to ensure that this is done fairly and with the employee's consent.
+Colorado break laws include a provision that allows employers to provide meals to workers and deduct food costs from employee wages.
+However, there are strict rules around this practice to see that meals are purchased fairly and wages are withheld with the employee's consent.

 • Reasonable cost or fair market value of meals.
 The employer can count the cost of the meal towards the employee's minimum hourly wage.
 The cost should be either what the employer reasonably spent to provide the meal or what the meal would cost in a fair market (whichever is less).

 • No profits to the employer.
 The employer cannot make a profit from the meal.
-The employee's wage for the meal cannot be more than what the meal costs the employer.
+The employee's purchase price for the meal cannot be more than what the meal costs the employer.

 • Voluntary and uncoerced acceptance.
-The employee must voluntarily agree to receive and pay for the meal.
-The employer cannot force the employee to accept and pay for the meal.
+The employee can not be forced, but must voluntarily agree to receive and pay for the meal.

-According to state law, a 10-minute paid rest break is required for every four hours of work time or major fractions thereof.
+According to state law, a 10-minute paid rest break is required for every four hours an employee works.

 colorado rest breaks